W-L/fedflow/README.md

-sim = true                              # whether vagrant VMs or real machine are used project_id = PROJECT_ID                 # numeric ID of a featurecloud project (in it's URL) tool = TOOL_NAME                        # alternatively to a project_id, then a project is created automatically provision = 'provision.sh'              # optional path to a provisioning scripts that will be run on all clients
+sim = true                              # whether vagrant VMs or real machine are used project_id = PROJECT_ID                 # numeric ID of a featurecloud project (in it's URL) tool = TOOL_NAME                        # alternatively to a project_id, then a project is created automatically

 [clients]                               # a list of the participating clients